Bisalpur, Pilibhit: Features

 Agriculture is well-developed in the Bisalpur area.
 Cultivated crops in Bisalpur Tehsil include wheat, rice, and sugarcane.

 Bisalpur is currently the largest Assembly seat of Pilibhit.

 Bisalpur is known for its annual Ram Leela Dushera festival and the Gulashwar Nath Temple said to be made by Kunti in Mahabharat Kal.

 Bara Patthar Chouraha is a historical place in Bisalpur, visited by Tatya Tope during the Indian Rebellion of 1857.

 Demographics

 As per the Census India 2011, Bisalpur city has a population of 73,551.
 Males constituted 54% of the population and females 46%.
 Bisalpur had an average literacy rate of 61.65%, lower than the state average of 67.68% – male literacy was 68.96% and female literacy was 53.43%.
 13.93% of the population was under 6 years of age.
-The main colonies in the town include Patel Nagar, Durga Prasad Colony, Ram Nagar Colony, Mohalla Dubey, Mohalla Gyaspur, Mohalla Bakhtavar Lal, Station Road Colony.
+The main colonies in the town include Patel Nagar, Durga Prasad Colony, Ram Nagar Colony, Mohalla Dubey, Mohalla Gyaspur, Mohalla Bakhtavar Lal, Station Road Colony, and Idgha Chaurha.